Recommended for you:

 7. Vet Visits

-You should take a new cat to the vet as soon as you can after bringing her home, along with any records you were given about her prior care.
-Depending on her history, she'll likely need some vaccines, along with an overall health exam.
+You should take a new cat to the vet as soon as you can after bringing them home, along with any records you were given about \prior care.
+Depending on theirhistory, they will likely need some vaccines, along with an overall health exam.
 Your vet can give you cat health tips beyond the basics listed here and should be someone you trust to ask any questions you have about your cat's health.
 Vets are a great resource for issues big and small.

 With a lot of care and love, you can help keep your cat healthy and happy for years to come with the right care and love.